PatrykGadziomski/Bike-Rental-Prediction/README.md

 ## Data

-To predict the rental of bycycles we use a structured dataset describing bike sharing data.
-The Method is regression.
-The udes data consists of 732 rows and 18 columns containing 15 features and 3 labels.
-For our case the main lavel to be used is `cnt` (number of bike rentals per day).
+To predict the rental of bycycles, we use a structured dataset describing bike sharing data.
+The method used is regression.
+The used data consists of 732 rows and 18 columns with 15 features and 3 labels.
+For our case, the main label to be used is `cnt` (number of bike rentals per day).

 | #  | Attribute | Description |
 | --- | --- | --- |